Stephen Hasner | Birth injuries | May 21, 2022

 If your baby suffered from HIE or any other condition due to lack of oxygen at birth, contact an experienced personal injury lawyer to discuss your case.
 While some conditions may have resulted from natural causes, others may have been due to a medical professional’s negligence.

-Contact the Atlanta Birth Injury Lawyers at Hasner Law, P.C.
+Contact the Savannah Birth Injury Lawyers at Hasner Law, P.C.
 For Help

 We serve in Fulton County, Chatham County, and its surrounding areas: